 Sentiment analysis tools like Critical Mention, Repustate or Lexalytics reveal what people truly think about your brand.
 You would then be able to utilize that information to your products also for strategies for sales, advertising, social media, and content.

 Brands are still investing massively in social advertisements for good reason.
 Since consumers are becoming increasingly comfortable with the concept of social shopping in general.
 With the advancement of the ads, it’s easier than ever for brands to encourage direct business from customers on social media.

 For instance, Facebook’s recent roll-out of personalized ad experiences delivers products dynamically to customers, changing formats: carousel-collection and calls-to-action based on who it’s being served to.
 Meanwhile, the recent introduction of Instagram shopping additionally features the growth of direct social selling.

 The platform essentially represents another arm for e-commerce and retail brands looking to begin selling on Instagram without having to funnel followers to a bio link.
 Even LinkedIn’s ad platform has recently advanced to help B2B (Business to Business) brands get their products in front of relevant customers.

 The point here is that companies don’t need to be shy about selling through advertisements in 2020.
 They have a lot of choices to be more targeted and compelling growing almost universally across all the significant social platforms.

-The upcoming 2020 social media trends are, paradoxically, both more human and more power-driven.
+The top 10 social media trends in 2020 are, paradoxically, both more human and more power-driven.
 It appears the general pull of social media goes in the direction of more personal relationships with more targeted niches.
 The core of social media marketing remains the same: getting people what they want, when and where they want it.
 And 2020 trends are just opening new doors to get there.